Why does Weymouth need a flood and coastal defence scheme?

 How is the scheme being funded and how much will it cost?

 We are at very early stages of understanding the problem and identifying potential solutions.
 As such we cannot estimate construction costs as we have not confirmed what the most appropriate solutions may be.
-The costs of the project will be estimated as part of the Outline Business Case currently being developed (due 2024).
+The costs of the project will be estimated as part of the Outline Business Case currently being developed (due Autumn 2025).

 How does the scheme fit with Weymouth Town Council’s Neighbourhood Plan?